Scale-Adaptive Balancing of Exploration and Exploitation in Classical Planning: Background

+For reward (cost) minimization, LCB1 instead selects $i$ with the smallest Lower Confidence Bound defined above (e.g., in \citet{kishimoto2022bandit}), but we may use the terms U/LCB1 interchangeably.
 UCB1's second term is often called an \emph{exploration term}.
-For a minimization scenario, we instead use the corresponding Lower Confidence Bound 1 (e.g., in \citet{kishimoto2022bandit}), but we may use the term U/LCB1 interchangeably.
-Generally, an LCB is obtained by flipping the sign of the exploration term in a UCB (Note: U/LCB1 refer to a specific algorithm while U/LCB refer to general confidence bounds).
+Generally, an LCB is obtained by flipping the sign of the exploration term in a UCB.
+U/LCB1 refers to a specific algorithm while U/LCB refers to general confidence bounds. $c$ is sometimes set heuristically as a hyperparameter called the \emph{exploration rate}.

-When the reward has a known support $[0,c]$ rather than $[0,1]$, the exploration term in UCB1 must be properly scaled by $c$ in order to maintain the asymptotic optimality \cite{audibert2009exploration}.
-This is what is commonly known as an \emph{exploration rate}, although it is typically set heuristically as a hyperparameter.